🎯 Business Solutions Audience Targeting

-A targeting rule could be applied to each template to define who can use it, based on the user profile data.
+A targeting rule could be applied to each Business Solution to define who can use it, based on the user profile data.

-Intrinsically, targeting rules are a combination of values and expressions that are evaluated against a user profile to determine if a template is shown to him or not.
+Intrinsically, targeting rules are a combination of values and expressions that are evaluated against a user profile to determine if a Business Solution is shown to him or not.

 N.B: This option is disabled by default.

 Targeting rules can use user profile information through the following tags:

 | ||User full name. (for example "Bob Dirac")|